 The adult feeding routine is much different from the baby and juvenile routines.
 Adults require more leafy vegetables and fewer insect feeders.
-After the bearded dragon reaches 18 months of age or older, their diet should consist of 80 percent vegetables and fruits, and 20 percent insect feeders.
+After the bearded dragon reaches 18 months of age or older, its diet should consist of 80 percent vegetables and fruits, and 20 percent insect feeders.

 Adults should be offered a decent portion of leafy greens mixed with diced vegetables like carrots, sweet potato, and green peas about twice a day.
 Cut down the insect feeders to about two or three times per week.
-The adults do not need as much protein and fat as babies and juveniles.
+Adults do not need as much protein and fat as babies and juveniles.

 Vitamins and Minerals

 Adults can be given a broad-spectrum vitamin supplement once per week to provide added vitamins and minerals needed at this stage.

 Carrots (including the tops)

 Apples (skin removed)